Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/ensembl-data/annotation-and-prediction/genebuild-annotation.md

 We retrieve RNA-Seq data available at ENA for the species of interest.
 On the absence of specific-level data, genus-level reads can be used.
 The reads are preprocessed with Trim Galore! for trimming.

-This data is then aligned to the genome using STAR (Dobin, A., et al, 2013), and assembled into models using Scallop (Shao, M., et al, 2017).
+This data is then aligned to the genome using STAR (Dobin, A., _et al_, 2013), and assembled into models using Scallop (Shao, M., _et al_, 2017).
 The BAMs (sorted and indexed) are provided as interactive tracks for the annotated genome, with expresion and models data available for review.

-Protein coding potential of these predictions is then validated via DIAMOND (Buchfink, B., et al, 2021) alignment of the longest ORF agains a UniProt database containing Eukaryote proteins.
-When this is insuficient, RNASamba (Camargo, A.P., et al, 2020)and CPC2 (Kang, Y., et al, 2017)are used.
+Protein coding potential of these predictions is then validated via DIAMOND (Buchfink, B., _et al_, 2021) alignment of the longest ORF agains a UniProt database containing Eukaryote proteins.
+When this is insuficient, RNASamba (Camargo, A.P., _et al_, 2020)and CPC2 (Kang, Y., _et al_, 2017)are used.

 #### Long-read